-In the following paragraphs, I will provide a basic outline of the science behind detoxification, the availability and scientific rationale of detoxification practices, and what you can do to make the practice of “detox” part of your wellness practice.
-Many of these practices are quite simple, and require no more than breathing, breaking a sweat, or having a good morning poop.
-We all need to take out the trash – so on to human body housekeeping 101……
+I will provide a basic outline of the science behind detoxification, the availability and scientific rationale of detoxification practices, and what you can do to make the practice of “detox” part of your wellness practice.
+Many of these practices are quite simple.
+They require no more than breathing, breaking a sweat or having a good morning poop.
+We all need to take out the trash – so on to human body housekeeping 101.

-Before we can identify the way in which we detoxify, I would like to take a moment to identify what constitutes a “toxin”.
-As described above, a toxin can be anything that is foreign to our body, and could interfere with our body’s basic functioning.
-Generally there are three broad categories of toxins; chemical, biological and physical.
+I would like to take a moment to identify what constitutes a “toxin.”
+As described above, a toxin can be anything that is foreign to our body and could interfere with our body’s basic functioning.
+There are three broad categories of toxins: chemical, biological and physical.
 Chemical toxins include medications, heavy metals and organic compounds such as pesticides and alcohol.
-Our body needs to eliminate the “yellow dye #4” found in a Twinkie, and has methods to do so.
+Our body needs to eliminate the “yellow dye #4” found in a Twinkie and has methods to do so.
 Biological toxins include the metabolic byproducts of bacteria, parasites and yeasts.
-Of importance, our body produces biological toxins on a daily basis from our own metabolic processes.
+Of importance, our body produces biological toxins daily from our own metabolic processes.
 Although made “naturally” by our bodies, these too need to be eliminated to maintain optimal health.
-A physical toxin is found in the small piece of plastic wrap inadvertently swallowed, the ink of a tattoo, or a piece of dust in our lungs.
+A physical toxin is found in the small piece of plastic wrap inadvertently swallowed, the ink of a tattoo or a piece of dust in our lungs.

 We can utilize foods and supplements to influence and guide the two phases of detoxification.
-Natural foods with high levels of phytochemicals such as lutein and zeaxanthine (kale, brussel sprouts, chard), and lycopenes (tomatoes), and organic compounds such as resveratrol (found in red wine) have all been shown to have positive effects on our ability to detoxify, and subsequently our health.
+Consume natural foods with high levels of phytochemicals – such as lutein and zeaxanthine (kale, brussel sprouts, chard), and lycopenes (tomatoes), and organic compounds such as resveratrol (found in red wine.)
+All shown to have positive effects on our ability to detoxify, and subsequently our health.

-Sulforaphanes, compounds found in the cruciferous vegetables such as broccoli and cauliflower, have been shown to influence the way that our DNA is read, producing molecules that decrease inflammation in our bodies.
+Sulforaphanes, compounds found in the cruciferous vegetables such as broccoli and cauliflower, have been shown to influence the way that our DNA is read.
+Producing molecules that decrease inflammation in our bodies.
 All these foods help to support both Phase 1 and Phase 2 detoxification.
-I tell my patients to keep it simple and to “eat a rainbow”, with multiple servings of multicolored vegetables.
+I tell my patients to keep it simple and “eat a rainbow” with multiple servings of multicolored vegetables.

-But don’t just take my word for this.
 Dr. JM Seddon, in a Harvard study published in the elite Journal of the American Medical Association, demonstrated that dietary intake of carotenoids (found in dark, leafy green vegetables) reduced the risk of macular degeneration by 43%.
 So this means I can halve my risk of the number one cause of age related blindness by consuming healthy food?
-To this I raise my green drink and proclaim “by all means!”.
+I raise my green drink and proclaim, “by all means!”

-We can exercise regularly (sweat), drink plenty of water (urinate), and learn to breathe.
-All of these practices can be learned, and all help to support the detoxification process.
+Exercise regularly (sweat), drink plenty of water (urinate), and learn to breathe.
+All these practices can be learned and help to support the detoxification process.
 Together we can help to guide you on your path to wellness.

-And last but not least we can optimize our bowel function.
-While meritorious of its own essay, and somewhat more complex than simply eating healthy food or avoiding toxins in our environment, a well functioning gut is essential for providing the amino acids for Phase 2 detox, and then for helping these conjugated compounds to leave the body.
-If you are not stooling once, or better twice daily, you are not eliminating all of the toxins from your body, plain and simple.
-If transit through the gut is too sluggish, chemicals and toxins can be reabsorbed through a well studied process known as entero-hepatic (gut-liver) recirculation.
-To return to our house metaphor, this would be akin to taking the trash out to the front stoop, but not bringing it to the street for pickup.
+Finally, we can optimize our bowel function.
+A well-functioning gut is essential for providing the amino acids for Phase 2 detox, and then for helping these conjugated compounds to leave the body.
+If you are not stooling once or twice daily, you are not eliminating all the toxins from your body.
+Plain and simple.
+If transit through the gut is too sluggish – chemicals and toxins can be reabsorbed through a well-studied process known as entero-hepatic (gut-liver) recirculation.
+To return to our house metaphor, this would be like taking the trash out to the front stoop but not bringing it to the street for pickup.
 Over time the gum wrappers, food bits and dust bunnies are going to stick to your shoes or get blown back into the house.
-We all need to stick to the entire game plan; avoid, process and eliminate.
+We all need to stick to the entire game plan.
+Avoid, process and eliminate.